-(C) The director of the Watershed Protection Department may require an applicant to verify the boundaries of the areas described in Subsection (D).
+(C) The director of the Watershed Protection Department may require an applicant to verify the boundary of an area described in Subsection (D).
 For property within 1500 feet of an Edwards Aquifer recharge zone boundary, the director of the Watershed Protection Department may require that an applicant provide a certified report from a geologist or hydrologist verifying the boundary location. [...]